djsweet/sidereal/README.md

 The name `meta` is used internally to report query registration, and does not receive events from external sources.
-Attempts to send an event to the `meta` channel will result in an HTTP 403.
+Attempts to send an event to the `meta` channel will result in an HTTP 403 response.

 The `Content-Type` of the data sent to this endpoint can be one of
 - `application/json`